bestuursadvisering

 Compliance

-In its sustainable and responsible investment, PGGM is bound by national and international laws and regulations.
-In 2021, the Sustainable Finance Disclosure Regulation (SFDR) entered into force.
-This page provides all information about sustainability and PGGM’s investments, based on the requirements of SFDR.
+PGGM is bound by national and international laws and regulations for sustainable and responsible investment.
+Since 2021, the Sustainable Finance Disclosure Regulation (SFDR) has come into force, requiring PGGM to provide information on sustainability and investing.

 PGGM PAI Statement

-The sustainability information of our investment funds you find below.
+The sustainability features of our funds can be found here

 General